ryan-67/folk-projects/README.md

 ## Deployment

-Pushes to `main` automatically trigger the GitHub Actions deploy workflow.
 The site is served from `https://ryan-67.github.io/folk-projects/`.